NTU-NCS-lab/NTU-Thesis-Writing-Template/readme.md

 ## Zotero users
 [Better Bibtex](https://retorque.re/zotero-better-bibtex/) is a add-ons for Zotero, which provides a better support for bibtex.
 With this plugin,
-1. You can customize the citation key for each documents.
+- You can customize the citation key for each documents.
-2. It provides an integration with vscode, which allows you to insert a citation in a drop down menu (like the one in Microsoft plugin).
+- It provides an integration with vscode, which allows you to insert a citation in a drop down menu (like the one in Microsoft plugin).

-Follow the [instruction](https://retorque.re/zotero-better-bibtex/installation/) to install the add-ons for Zotero.
+- Follow the [instruction](https://retorque.re/zotero-better-bibtex/installation/) to install the add-ons for Zotero.
 And you can download the extension for vscode [here](https://marketplace.visualstudio.com/items?itemName=bnavetta.zoterolatex).

+Hints:
+1. Right click a collection or library in Zotero, and click `Export library...` to save the bib file to the workspace (You can further check the `Keep updated` button to allow Zotero to update the bib file automatically).
+2. Press `alt + z` in VScode to trigger the prompt to insert citations.

 ## Welcome for contributions
 There are still lots of missing styles.
 We appreciate your contributions.
 Please don't be hesitated to fork it and make pull requests.